Get insider access

 Your feedback is instrumental in making improvements to our testing.
 If you have comments, questions, or suggestions about this or any future updates, reach out to us in the forums.

-We are retesting popular models first.
-So far, the test results for the following models have been converted to the new testing methodology.
+We have retested popular models.
+The test results for the following models have been converted to the new testing methodology.
 However, the text might be inconsistent with the new results.